What's new in version 1906 of Configuration Manager current branch

 Clear app content from client cache during task sequence

 In the Install Application task sequence step, you can now delete the app content from the client cache after the step runs.

 For more information, see About task sequence steps.

 Update the target client to the latest version to support this new feature.

 If the Configuration Manager console stops responding, you can be locked out of making further changes to a task sequence.
 Now when you attempt to access a locked task sequence, you can now Discard Changes, and continue editing the object.

-For more information, see Manage task sequences.
+For more information, see Use the task sequence editor.

 Pre-cache driver packages and OS images